y0014984/Advanced-Equipment-for-Reforger/README.md

 # Advanced Equipment for Arma Reforger

 **Advanced Equipment for Arma Reforger** is a mod for Arma Reforger, that is still under development.

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.

+> [!WARNING]
-Use at your own risk.
+> Use at your own risk.
 Some parts may change drastically until it's first release.

 This project is entirely **open-source** and all contributions are welcome.
 Feel free to maintain your own custom version, as long as the changes you make are open to the public in accordance with the ([APL-SA](https://www.bistudio.com/community/licenses/arma-public-license-share-alike)).